davestephens/ansible-nas/docs/index.md

 you're done, check out the [post-installation](post_installation.md) steps.

 If this is all very confusing, there is also an [overview](overview.md) of the project and what is required for complete beginners.
+If you're only confused abot ZFS, we'll help you [get started](zfs_overview.md) as well.